-Answer: Yes – Recipients must request an official transcript from the Registrar be sent via REGULAR MAIL (please do not request PDF delivery, express delivery, or personally provide a transcript) to the Foundation’s office (900 Ridge Road, Suite M, Munster IN 46321) at the conclusion and posting of grades each fall and spring semester.
-This should be accomplished no later than January 10th and June 1st respectively.
+Answer: Yes – Recipients must request an official transcript from the Registrar be sent via USPS REGULAR MAIL (please do not request PDF delivery, express delivery, or personally provide a transcript) to the Foundation’s office (900 Ridge Road, Suite M, Munster IN 46321) at the conclusion and posting of grades each fall and spring semester no later than January 20th and June 1st respectively.
 Recipients attending universities that charge a transcript fee will have this fee credited in advance and at the same time the Scholarship is posted each semester.
-Please note: your Scholarship will not post to your Bursar account until the Foundation has received your previous undergraduate semester transcript to verify your continued eligibility.
+Failure to provide a transcript by the semester deadline, will result in Scholarship revocation.

 Question 17: I am planning on attending a university-sponsored study abroad program during a fall or spring semester.
 Can I apply my Scholarship?

-Answer: The Foundation will pay the fee amount from the university associated with the abroad program only, not to exceed the Scholarship amount less other scholarships, awards, or grants, and the student is responsible for the tuition to the foreign university.
+Answer: The Foundation will pay the fee amount from the university associated with the abroad program only, not to exceed the Scholarship amount less other scholarships, awards, or grants, and the student is responsible for any tuition paid to the foreign university.

 Question 18: I am planning on entering a university-sponsored internship program that requires attending university classes every other semester, including summer session.
 The total semesters of classes attended will still equal eight.
 Can I apply my Scholarship to the summer session since it is designed as part of the program?